 The Fellowship of Believers

-A Christian is a person who has received abundant life from God.
-What does the Christian do in response to this incredible measure of grace?
+A Christian is a person who has received abundant life from God and what does the Christian do in response to this incredible measure of grace?
 He goes to church.
-Dr. Lloyd-Jones quotes a Welsh politician in the 60's who says, "I’m a Christian, but the non-churchgoing type.”
-Dr. Lloyd-Jones exposes this wrong thinking, showing that a christian is not one who goes to church once a year or not at all, but one who participates actively in Christ’s body in a response of thankfulness and servitude.
-Reaching the world does not start with asking people to go to church; it starts with sharing the gospel, as this is the most important truth in the universe.
-If an unbeliever is saved by Christ, he will naturally want to join the local, visible family of Christ, as Dr. Lloyd-Jones explains.
-Ultimately, Christians gather because we rejoice in the same Savior.
-As Dr. Lloyd-Jones preaches from Acts 2:41–47, we learn that in this pilgrimage in which every human endeavors, there is only one way to get to the favorable side of eternity: through Christ’s blood.
-Those who respond to His sacrifice and rejoice in Him will fellowship with believers.
+Dr. Lloyd-Jones quotes a Welsh politician in the 1960’s who said, “I’m a Christian, but the non-churchgoing type.”
+Dr. Lloyd-Jones exposes this wrong thinking, showing that a Christian is not one who goes to church once a year or not at all, but one who participates actively in Christ’s body in a response of thankfulness and servitude.
+Reaching the world does not start with asking people to go to church; it starts with sharing the gospel, as the gospel is the most important truth in the world.
+As Dr. Lloyd-Jones explains, if an unbeliever is saved by Christ, they will naturally want to join the local, visible family of Christ.
+Ultimately, Christians gather because they rejoice in the same Savior.
+As Dr. Lloyd-Jones preaches from Acts 2:41–47, we learn that in this life, there is only one way to get to the favorable side of eternity: through Christ’s blood.
+Those who respond to His sacrifice and rejoice in Him will be in fellowship with believers today.

 Acts 2:41-47, New American Standard Bible (NASB)